Dwight Eisenhower lived one of the most productive lives you can imagine.

 - What am I working toward?

 - What are the core values that drive my life?

 These are questions that I have asked myself in my Annual Review and my Integrity Report.
 Answering these questions has helped me clarify the categories for certain tasks in my life.
 Deciding which tasks to do and which tasks to delete becomes much easier when you are clear about what is important to you.

-I created a spreadsheet template of the Eisenhower Box that you can download and use whenever you want to improve your productivity and eliminate time wasting activities.
-Enter your email below and I’ll send you a copy of the spreadsheet template right away.
+Free Download: I created a spreadsheet template of the Eisenhower Box that you can download and use whenever you want to improve your productivity and eliminate time wasting activities.
+Click here to download the spreadsheet now.